MicheleDiSabato/covid-19/README.md

 ## Goal:
 The goal is twofold:
-1. set up an automatic tool that accesses, updates and organizes the COVID-19 epidemiological data of Italy (on a regional basis) as explained in the [Dataset](#dataset) section;
+1. set up an **automatic tool** that accesses, updates and organizes the COVID-19 epidemiological data of Italy (on a regional basis) as explained in the [Dataset](#dataset) section
+2. **predict** four variables regarding the COVID19 pandemic situation in three regions in Italy

+## Scraping:
+To download automatically the data from the [repository](https://github.com/pcm-dpc/COVID-19) we used the libraries [`requests`](https://pypi.org/project/requests/) and [`bs4`](https://pypi.org/project/beautifulsoup4/).
+To minimize scraping time, the function [`update_files.csv`]() checks for new additions to the repository, to avoid dowloading files which are already present in the local folder.
+It's best to periodically download the entire folder from scratch, since sometimes the maintainers of the repository will change past csv files to correct mistakes or wrongly reported data.

 ## Data preprocessing: